Nnenna Okore

 Nnenna Okore (born 1975 in Canberra, Australia) is an Australian-born Nigerian artist who lives and works in Chicago at North Park University, Chicago.
-Her largely abstract sculptural forms are inspired by richly textured forms and colors within the natural environment.
+Her largely abstract sculptural forms are inspired by richly textured forms and colours within the natural environment.
 Okore's work frequently uses flotsam or discarded objects to create intricate sculptures and installations through repetitive and labor-intensive processes.
 She learnt some of her intricate methods, including weaving, sewing, rolling, twisting and dyeing, by watching local Nigerians perform daily domestic tasks.
 In her more recent works, Okore uses plant-based materials (in particular, food scraps and food waste) to create large bioplastic art forms and installations.
 Her work has been shown in galleries and museums within and outside of the United States.
 She has won several international awards, including a Fulbright Scholar Award in 2012. and the Australian Creative Victoria Award in 2021.

 Okore is currently a Professor of Art at North Park University in Chicago, where she runs the sculpture program.
 As an environmental artist, researcher, and teacher, Okore uses her eco-centered art practice to engender learning, artistic experience, and ecological awareness through art.

 Background

-Okore was born in Canberra, Australia to parents from Ututu, Abia State in Nigeria.
-After moving from Australia to Nigeria at the age of four, Okore spent most of her childhood in the university town of Nsukka in southeastern Nigeria, where both parents worked as academics at the University of Nigeria, Nsukka.
+Okore was born in Canberra, Australia to parents from Uturu, Abia State in the southeastern region of Nigeria.
+After moving from Australia to Nigeria at the age of four, Okore spent most of her childhood in the university town of Nsukka, Enugu State in southeastern Nigeria, where both parents worked as academics at the University of Nigeria, Nsukka (UNN).
 Okore was raised a Christian and though not exposed to traditional Igbo practices early in life, she later reconnected with the cultural elements from her Igbo heritage.
 Okore's art was subsequently influenced by visual characteristics of the Nsukka environs, such as dilapidated mud adobe houses with zinc roofing, piles of firewood accumulated against a broken structure, traditional clothing, concrete blocks, market wares, and rugged terrains.
 Growing up in a tropical environment where decay and rebirth were integral to the way of life, she also had a strong fascination for lifeless materials in nature, including rocks, tree bark, detritus, and skeletal forms.
-She was especially enamored by the red-colored Nsukka soil that characteristically left traces of red dust on most things.
+She was especially enamored by the red-coloured Nsukka soil that characteristically left traces of red dust on most things.

 Living on the university campus, Okore was closely connected to the rural Nsukka neighborhoods that bordered the school vicinity.
 She drew lots of creative inspirations and material sensibilities from their cultural and social landscapes.
 These cultural experiences have contributed to how she addresses subjects spanning environmental issues to the embodied connectivity to material things, people and natural forces in her works.